GitHubRulesOK/SumatraPDF-Plus/README.md

 		Key = P
 	]
 ```
-THe older scripted needs are now likely found in 3.6+ so most older ones removed.
+THe older scripted needs are now likely found in 3.6+ so most older ones have been removed.

  Plus Functions list
 --------------------
 2021-2025
 Slowly migrated some updated "Addins" from https://github.com/GitHubRulesOK/MyNotes/tree/master/AppNotes/SumatraPDF/Addins
 2025 /2026
 Multiple additions and updates.
+This foldr has those related to SumatraPDF.exe command line or its settings.txt file.
+the plus folder contains those generally called imternally.

 Printerinfo is based on [https://github.com JensBejer PrinterInformation](https://github.com/JensBejer/PrinterInformation).
 This version is a self compiling cmd file for use on Windows 10+
 Typical output